glebzlat/Polygen/docs/docs/language-reference.md

 - `+`

     One or more.
-Consumes one or more matches of the preceding pattern and succeeds if at least one match occured.
+Consumes one or more matches of the pattern and succeeds if at least one match occured.

 - `{}`

     Repetition.
-Attempts to match the preceding pattern specified number of times.
+Attempts to match the pattern specified number of times.
 Can be of two forms:

     - `{n}` matches the pattern exact number of times
     - `{n1-n2}` matches the pattern between n1 and n2 times inclusively

 ```peg
 # Optional line ending